Herbert M. Wood

 Herbert Mariner Wood (May 10, 1877 – 1966) was a Canadian politician.
 He served in the Legislative Assembly of New Brunswick as member of the Progressive Conservative party representing Westmorland County from 1925 to 1935.

+He was the son of lawyer, entrepreneur, and politician Josiah Wood.

 While attending Cornell University, Wood was a member of the school's ice hockey team and scored the first goal in the history of the program.